stanlp86/myPiriform/notebooks/qc/sp041917a/sp041917a_QC_output.md

 ##### Layer II
  - Total number of cells in Slice 0 FOV:
-     - excitatory: 238
+     - excitatory: 223
-     - inhibitory: 1
+     - inhibitory: 5
  - Total number of cells in Slice 1 FOV:
-     - excitatory: 176
+     - excitatory: 141
      - inhibitory: 6
  - Total number of cells in Slice 2 FOV:
-     - excitatory: 117
+     - excitatory: 141
-     - inhibitory: 15
+     - inhibitory: 10

 <br></br>
 ##### Layer III

  - Total number of cells in Slice 3 FOV:
-     - excitatory: 110
+     - excitatory: 118
-     - inhibitory: 7
+     - inhibitory: 4
  - Total number of cells in Slice 4 FOV:
-     - excitatory: 84
+     - excitatory: 107
-     - inhibitory: 5
+     - inhibitory: 11
  - Total number of cells in Slice 5 FOV:
-     - excitatory: 78
+     - excitatory: 68
-     - inhibitory: 5
+     - inhibitory: 15

 <a id='Stimulus set'></a>
 ##### Stimulus set